Tips for a successful winter bicycling experience:

 - Waterproof-breathable jacket and pants are nice, if pricey.
 A rain poncho or basic rain gear can work too, especially if your trips are short.

 - Properly installed lights, and reflective gear (safety vest or hi-vis rain jacket, etc.).
 A steady white-beam headlight and red rear reflector are required by state law.
+A red blinky rear light is recommended.

 - Fenders and rack or basket to carry stuff (a milk crate zip-tied to your rack works great!).